Municipal Election Information

 If a Councillor resigns from their position, a by-election must be held to fill the vacancy, unless the vacancy happens in the year of a general election.

 The Act states that the City Clerk will perform the function of the Returning Officer for the municipality unless City Council appoints another person to act in that capacity.
-The Returning Officer is the person responsible for the overall process of the election- calling for and accepting nominations, arranging for election workers, identifying polling locations, ordering ballots, monitoring the voting process on election day and ultimately declaring the successful candidates.
+The Returning Officer is the person responsible for the overall process of the election, such as calling for and accepting nominations, arranging for election workers, identifying polling locations, ordering ballots, monitoring the voting process on election day and ultimately declaring the successful candidates.
 The Local Government Election Act outlines the process that must be followed to ensure that the election is conducted correctly.

 Nominations for candidates will be received at the municipal office during normal office hours after the posting for the call for nominations.
 The nomination form may be submitted to the Returning Officer by: